Sexuality and disability: Fetishes and BDSM

 Apotemnophilia is when an individual amputates their own limb for sexual pleasure.
 A case research done in the Journal of Sex Research states "Apotemnophillia is related to erotization of the stump and to overachievement despite a handicap."
 Little is known about the relationship between sexual pleasure and amputated limbs.
-This is due to the fetish being fairly new.
 Apotemnophilia was first introduced to the public in the magazine Penthouse in late 1972.
 The fetish was brought up by a young man with a disability who practices this fetish.
 After reading his accounts some editors of the magazine related with this feelings and published his story.

-Some individuals who have this fetish, have made successful amputation attempts.
+Some individuals who have this fetish have made successful amputation attempts.
 For those who want to be amputated but do not have the means or strength to do so, are able to get professional assistance.